soIu/framework/README.md

 # What's still undecided
 - Wether to use original Rapydscript https://github.com/atsepkov/RapydScript rather than https://github.com/kovidgoyal/rapydscript-ng (for now I use rapydscript-ng)

-- (DECIDED) Server-side MVC (like Django, Odoo) or PWA with RESTFul Webservices (Custom REST API Controllers or CouchDB's REST API).
-PWA is already developed https://github.com/rafi16jan/rapyd-client
+- **DECIDED** Server-side MVC (like Django, Odoo) or PWA with RESTFul Webservices (Custom REST API Controllers or CouchDB's REST API).
+PWA is already merged to the main repository https://github.com/rafi16jan/rapyd-framework/tree/master/web

-- (DEVELOPER CHOICE) Use PouchDB Server (leveldb) or CouchDB (now CouchDB but I use in-memory db for testing).
+- **DEVELOPER CHOICE** Use PouchDB Server (leveldb) or CouchDB (now CouchDB but I use in-memory db for testing).
 There are so many adapters for PouchDB ranging from MySQL, SQLite, to Facebook's RocksDB.
 The most common and decent is Google's LevelDB but you're free to choose an adapter and configure it on app.conf

 - Custom authentication with token (CSRF if MVC) or CouchDB authentication (http://docs.couchdb.org/en/2.1.0/api/server/authn.html)